 - “Double” data protection

-CyberGhost devotes 53 servers from their nearly 3,200-strong network strictly to Australia.
+CyberGhost devotes over a hundred servers from their nearly 5,500-strong server network strictly to Australia.
 You can stream without fear of throttling or speed caps on CyberGhost’s unlimited bandwidth across many different devices.
 Military-grade 256-bit AES encryption and an immaculate zero-logging policy keep your data and activity safe and private – just the way it should be.

 But CyberGhost really shines when it comes to ease-of-use.
 It offer a colorful display and 6 simple, pre-configured profiles that give you options to set the best settings for various use-cases.
 Some of these include surfing anonymously, unblocking streaming, protecting your wi-fi connection, torrenting anonymously, unblocking basic websites, and choosing your server – all with just one click.
 And each is customizable with simple toggles for extra security, speed, or other helpful options.